odpi/egeria-docs/site/docs/guides/developer/guide.md

 ## What is a connector?

-[Connectors](/egeria-docs/frameworks/ocf/#connector) are plug-in Java classes that either perform an additional service, or, more typically, enable Egeria to integrate with a third party technology.
+[Connectors](/egeria-docs/frameworks/ocf/#connector) are plug-in Java clients that either perform an additional service, or, more typically, enable Egeria to integrate with a third party technology.

 The concept of a connector comes from the [Open Connector Framework (OCF)](/egeria-docs/frameworks/ocf).
 The OCF provides a common framework for components that enable one technology to call another, arbitrary technology through a common interface.
 The implementation of the connector is dynamically loaded based on the connector's configuration.